bet4a/d3wiki/Stack-Layout.md

 <a name="x" href="Stack-Layout#x">#</a> stack.<b>x</b>([<i>accessor</i>])

-Specifies how to access the *x*-coordinate of each value's position.
+Specifies how to access the *x*-coordinate of each value’s position.
 If *accessor* is specified, sets the accessor to the specified function.
 If *accessor* is not specified, returns the current function, which by default assumes that each input value has an x attribute:

 ```javascript
 function x(d) {